rudras-hub/WebScraper/readme.md

 # WebScraper

 ## What does it do?
-Gets the HTML page source for website.
+Gets the HTML page source of websites.

 ## How to get started?
 Find the runnable jar [here](https://github.com/rudras-hub/WebScraper/blob/master/dist/WebScraper.jar)